Model exploration in gravitational-wave astronomy with the maximum population likelihood: Application to gravitational-wave astronomy

 Turning our attention to the middle row, we study the distribution of effective inspiral spin parameter \cite{Damour2001},

 which measures the mass-weighted black hole spin projected along the orbital angular momentum~\footnote{In Eq.~\eqref{eq:chieff}, $q\equiv m_2/m_1$ is mass ratio, $\chi_{1,2}$ are the dimensionless black hole spins, and $\theta_{1,2}$ are the spin vector tilt angles relative to the orbital angular momentum.}.
 This time, only $n=4$ delta function spikes are required to fit the data ($\mathcal{I} = 0.06$), showing how much harder it is to measure $\chieff$ than $m_1$.
+Computing $\pistroke(\chieff)$ requires 71.3 seconds.
+The quicker computation time is likely a result of the lower number of delta functions required.
 In gray, we plot the PPD for the \textsc{Default} model from Refs.~\cite{gwtc-2_pop,gwtc-3_pop}, which draws on work from Refs.~\cite{spin,Wysocki2019}.
 In orange we plot the PPD for the \textsc{Extended} model from Refs.~\cite{bbm,Tong2022}, which only analyse 68 binary black-hole events in the population due to data quality concerns regarding one event~\citep{Payne:2022spz}.
 To plot the {\tt \sc Extended model} results, which incorporates a delta function at $\chieff=0$, we plot the $90\%$ interval for the delta function height, $\delta$, multiplied by the same scale factor as $\pistroke$.
 The continuous contribution to the {\tt \sc Extended} model is then scaled by the ratio of the PPD evaluated at only the non-zero $\chieff$ $\pistroke$ delta functions to the previously computed scaling.

 The data-driven $\pistroke$ includes a delta function at $\chieff \approx 0$ and three smaller peaks in the $\chieff > 0$ region, but no peaks with $\chieff < 0$.
 The lack of support for $\chieff<0$ is in contrast to Refs~\cite{gwtc-2_pop, gwtc-3_pop}, which find support for a sub-population of binary black holes with $\chieff < 0$.
 The strong delta function at $\chieff=0$ lends support to the argument put forward in Refs.~\cite{Miller2020,Roulet_2021,bbm} that the data can be well-modeled with a sub-population of ``non-spinning'' $\chieff=0$ binaries, even if there is not strong statistical support for the existence of such a peak \cite{Callister2022,Mould2022,Tong2022}.
 However, our visual comparison suggests that the \textsc{Extended} model may over-predict the abundance of binaries with $\chieff \approx 0.3$.
+Moreover, we note that the distribution of $\chieff=0$ appears to also be consistent with a smooth, one-sided distribution, maximal at $\chieff=0$, and slowly decaying at larger positive values of $\chieff=0$---that is, a single population.